All Episodes

 We're a maximalist in this arena.

-President Trump has cleaned up D.C. or has begun the process of cleaning up D.C. from crime and filth and what's happened to our beloved capital just in, I don't know, under two weeks.
+President Trump has cleaned up D.C. or begun the process of cleaning up D.C. from crime and filth and what's happened to our beloved capital just in, I don't know, under two weeks.

-until Newsom and the mayor convinced me that they were not neoconfederates and it was not a sanctuary state and a sanctuary city and just a mess.
+I would right now pull the 2024 games from Los Angeles until Newsom and the mayor convinced me that they were not neo-Confederates and it was not a sanctuary state and a sanctuary city and just a mess.

-And I'd divide it up.
+I'd pull it and I'd divide it up.

 I'd give it to Atlanta that's had games before and Dallas.